 B. The accounts of other people

 Nick picks up most information about Gatsby and Daisy through other people's accounts -mainly gossip and public rumors.
 The accounts repeated may be unreliable and called into question.
-Through the gossip of the beginning, Gatsby is almost all the time presented with a mixture of awe and dread, making of him an outsider.
+Through the gossip of the beginning, Gatsby is almost all the time presented with a mixture of awe and dread, making him an outsider.
 Nick is just echoing: 'German spy during the war', 'he killed a man once'.
 Nick almost believes it: 'he looked as if he had killed a man'.

 Nick has a varying attitude towards Gatsby.
 He passes on to the reader a lot of rumors which might prove later to be contradictory.
-Nick plays the role of the chorus in Ancient tragedy and is the link between the reader and Gatsby.
+Nick plays the role of the chorus in ancient tragedy and is the link between the reader and Gatsby.

 C. Nick's reconstruction of events

 Nick is a self-conscious narrator; he is aware of the difficulties of writing a report that would approach the truth.
 He uses his critical judgement to form an opinion not only on the events but on himself writing these events.
 For instance, p62: 'reading over what I have written so far, I've given the impression that the events of three nights several weeks apart were all that absorbed me'.

 There is a sense in which the The Great Gatsby would concern Nick.
 Through the events of the summer of 1922 and his writing, Nick has changed.
 When he is involved in the action, he is a belated adolescent but he is an adult when writing back after two years.